holepunchto/mirror-drive/README.md

 It starts processing all the diffing until is done.

-## Transforms
+## Transformers

-Apply content transforms during mirroring.
+Apply content transformers during mirroring.
 Each item in `transformers` is a factory function `(key) => stream | null` that returns a new stream for that file.
 MirrorDrive always pipes through all provided transformers.
 If a transformer returns `null` (or a pass‑through), the file flows unchanged.
 Equality also runs through the transformers, so re‑runs emit `equal` when post‑transform bytes are unchanged.

 ## License